Veterans of Foreign WarsVFW Dode Morris Post 1760

 VFW Teacher of the YearPost 1760 is an active sponsor for the VFW Teacher of the Year annual competition.
 Without our nation’s veterans and teachers, America wouldn’t be the great nation it is today.
 Our youth deserve to learn about our rich history, traditions and the role of our veterans in creating and shaping America.

 The VFW Teacher of the Year award contest recognizes three exceptional teachers for their outstanding commitment to teaching Americanism and patriotism to their students.
-Each year, a classroom elementary, junior high and high school teacher whose curriculum focuses on citizenship education topics — for at least half of the school day in a classroom environment — can be nominated for the Smart/Maher VFW National Citizenship Education Teacher Award.
+Each year, a classroom elementary, junior high and high school teacher whose curriculum focuses on citizenship education topics — for at least half of the school day in a classroom environment — can be nominated with the 2025 nomination form, review rules and eligibility requirements here.

 VFW Cares About Education